ethereum/solidity-website/src/posts/2026-09-10-memory-byte-array-element-delete-clears-whole-word-bug.md

 Consecutive allocations therefore sit flush against each other (apart from padding), and a write that runs past the end of one lands directly in the next.

 In most cases, e.g., for arrays created with `new bytes(n)` or from literals, the data is followed by up to 31 zero bytes of padding, so that the next allocation begins on a word boundary.
-We call these _padded_ arrays.
+We will refer to these as _padded_ arrays.
 The evmasm pipeline does not pad the results of `bytes.concat`, `string.concat`, and the `abi.encode*` functions (`abi.encode`, `abi.encodePacked`, `abi.encodeWithSelector`, `abi.encodeWithSignature`, and `abi.encodeCall`): their data ends exactly where the next allocation begins.
-We call these _unpadded_ arrays.
+We will call these arrays _unpadded_.
-Whether an allocation is padded is an implementation detail of the current evmasm pipeline: the IR pipeline behaves differently, the behavior may change in any future version, and code must never rely on it.
+Whether an allocation is padded is an implementation detail.
+The current evmasm pipeline and the IR pipeline do not always behave identically in this regard.
+Their behavior may also change in any future version, and code must never rely on it.
-Inline assembly that touches the padding violates the [memory safety](https://docs.soliditylang.org/en/v0.8.36/assembly.html#memory-safety) rules.
+Inline assembly that touches the padding violates the [memory safety](https://docs.soliditylang.org/en/v0.8.37/assembly.html#memory-safety) rules.

 When a value in memory is narrower than its word, its position within the word depends on its type.
 Left-aligned values, such as `bytesN` types, start at the first byte of the word.